 We can say that all these rules you have to follow if you have some wish which wants to come true or you have some “Navas” or “Vow” to complete.

-It is said that by following all rituals and rules, Lord Ganesh gives his blessing to you and fulfil all your wishes.
+It is said that by following all rituals and rules, Lord Ganesh gives his blessing to you and fulfills all your wishes.

 The first rule to follow is that you have to start the Ashtavinayak yatra by taking the Darshan of Moreshwar of Morgaon and have to end it with the Darshan of Moreshwar of Morgaon only.

-After starting and ending Ashtavinayak yatra with the Darshan of Moreshwar, can assume as Ashtavinayak yatra completed.
+After starting and ending the Ashtavinayak yatra with the Darshan of Moreshwar, can be assumed that the Ashtavinayak yatra was completed.

-The second rule you have to keep in mind is that you can not go to your home or anyone’s for rest during the Yatra.
+The second rule you have to keep in mind is that you can not go to your home or anyone else’s for rest during the Yatra.

-It is said that you have to complete it without stopping, or resting anybody’s home.
+It is said that you have to complete it without stopping or resting at anybody’s home.

 All these rules are believed and we are confirming or saying that you have to follow these rules, but as per rituals, everybody follows this.